MichaelSalata/compare-my-biometrics/project_management/devlog.md

 - [ ] add data tests in DBT

+- [ ] move airflow log-in details to the .env

 - [ ] personal data is saved in fitbit_tokens.json and not .env

 - [ ] update database dag